 - The Blocklisted and Allowlisted boxes should display all involved applications.

-In this screen shot you see "notepad++" Windows Clipboard History (WindowsKey + V), it's blocked by default.
+In this screen shot you see "notepad++" Windows Clipboard History (Windows+V), it is blocked by default.
 In your case, Notepad should be allowlisted but you most likely have another process either blocklisted or allowlisted.

-- What you want to do now is to blocklist any process that wasn't Notepad from viewing the content of the clipboard.
-So right-click on the allowlisted process you want to block and select Add Enter the Description (not required) and leave the process name as is.
+- What you want to do now is to blocklist any process that was not Notepad from viewing the content of the clipboard.
+Therefore, right-click on the allowlisted process you want to block and select Add.
+Enter the Description (not required) and leave the process name as is.

 The Add created a persistent rule to always ignore clipboard request from that process.